ShaniDaniel25/HackCS23/README.md

 # HackCS23
-HACK CS TAU 2023 - our product's repository - collaboride
+HACK CS TAU 2023 - our product's repository - Collaboride

 # Execution:
 The code can be ran on android studio, on emulator or physically after connecting an android mobile device, after building the environment using